 The measurement of material properties at high temperatures requires precise control of the sample temperature.
 Measurement volumes must be sufficiently large to provide representative material properties, yet not larger than necessary to allow for short heating and cooling cycles.
 For many measurement tasks - especially for homogeneous materials - commercial solutions are already available, which are used at Fraunhofer Center HTL for high-temperature characterization.
 In addition, the HTL uses specially developed thermo-optical measuring systems (TOM) to obtain precise high-temperature data for heterogeneous materials or otherwise inaccessible material properties and temperature ranges.

 The following thermal, mechanical, electrical, optical, and chemical material properties can be measured at high temperatures:

 - Corrosion resistance

-The device TOM_wave was developed for the measurement of thermal and thermomechanical material behaviour of sample volumes between 10 and 100 ccm.
-The mechanical high-temperature behaviour is analyzed using the device (see TOM_mech) as well as by using commercially available test equipment.
-The devices TOM_chem, TOM_imp and TOM_ac are available for the analysis of corrosion behaviour as well as impedance and wetting characteristics.
-Conventional thermal analyses are performed using commercial devices for differential thermal analysis, thermogravimetry (coupled with mass spectrometry), laser flash analysis and push rod dilatometry.
+For the measurement of thermal and thermomechanical material behavior at sample volumes between 10 and 100 ccm, the TOM_wave system was developed.
+The mechanical high-temperature behavior is investigated with the TOM_mech system as well as commercial testing equipment.
+The TOM_imp and TOM_ac systems are available for the analysis of impedance and wetting properties.
+Conventional thermal analyses are carried out using commercial equipment for differential thermal analysis, thermogravimetry (coupled with mass spectrometry), laser flash analysis, and pushrod dilatometry.